louiecodes/louiecodes/README.md

 #### A software developer & digital artist.
 Passionate about creating and learning.

-- 🔭 I’m currently working on my personal website
+- 🚀 Working on my personal website
-- 🌱 I’m currently learning NestJS, Docker
+- 🌱 Learning NestJS, Docker